Pholisa-Fatyela/bootcamp/pages/function_intro.md

 execFunc(funcOne);
 ```

-Functions passed in as variables are used widely in JavaScript and refered to as callbacks.
-They play an important roll in asyncronous JavaScript code.
-Ajax and Event Listeners use callbacks extensively.
+Functions passed in as variables are used widely in JavaScript and referred to as callbacks.
+They play an important roll in asynchronous JavaScript programming.
+Ajax and DOM Event Listeners use callbacks extensively.